particle-iot/device-os/docs/build.md

 ## Changing the Target File name

-It's also possible to specify the name of the output file, e.g. to revert to the old naming convention of `core-firmware.bin`, set `TARGET_FILE` like this:
+It's also possible to specify the name of the output file.
+To use a custom name, set `TARGET_FILE` like this:

 ```
-make APP=myapp TARGET_FILE=core-firmware
+make APP=myapp TARGET_FILE=firmware-v20
 ```

-This will build the firmware with output as `core-firmware.bin` in `build/target/main/platform-0/applications/myapp`.
+This will build the firmware with output as `firmware-v20.bin` in `build/target/main/platform-0/applications/myapp`.

 These can of course also be combined like so:

 ```
-make APP=myapp TARGET_DIR=myfolder TARGET_FILE=core-firmware
+make APP=myapp TARGET_DIR=myfolder TARGET_FILE=firmware-v20
 ```

-Which will produce `myfolder/core-firmware.elf`
+Which will produce `myfolder/firmware-v20.elf`

 ## Compiling an application outside the firmware source